 The girl practice driving with her mom support!

 As a parent, you should have patience and showed empathy while assisting your teen child to learn to drive.
+Being a qualified driver, you certainly get a lot of useful tips to pass driving test.
+So now it’s time to impart them to your child .
 You should make her aware of safe driving practices and encourage her to become a skilled and responsible driver.